takkyuuplayer/google-drive-transfer/README.md

 # google-drive-transfer

-Copy ALL files/folders in `migration-source` to `migration-destination`
+Copy files/folders OWNED BY source@gmail.com in `migration-source` to `migration-destination`

 ## How to use